Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Methodology

 An attack crafted using submodel $m_i$ would have to be executed on the same submodel ($m_i$) to guarantee a high probability of success.
 However, since the submodel selection for image classification is a random process, the attack might be executed on a different submodel $m_j$, decreasing the probability of the attack's success.
 This creates a non-trivial task for the attacker to distinguish which submodel being interacted with at each step.

-All the submodels share the same architecture which allows us to monitor them and force their weights to be different through the process of retraining them with counter-linking. $\{w,w_c\} \in W_r$ where $W = \{W_1, W_2, ..., W_R\}$ is a set of all weights in a submodel, $W_r$ is the set of weights of layer $r$, and $w$ is a normal weight while $w_c$ is a counter-linked weight (CLW). $w_c$ is determined by a uniform distribution over $W_r$ meaning that around half of the weights in layer $r$ will be $w_c$.
-If we have a $w_c$ in one of the submodels, then all submodels would have a coinciding weight that is also $w_c$.
+All the submodels share the same architecture which allows us to monitor them and force their weights to be different through the process of training or retraining them with counter-linking. $\{w,w_c\} \in W^l_i$ are two types of weights in the weight matrix of layer $l$ where $W_i = \{W^1_i, W^2_i, ..., W^L_i\}$ is a set of all weights in a submodel $W_i$. $w$ is a normal weight while $w_c$ is a counter linked weight (CLW).
+All $w_c$ weights are determined by a uniform distribution over $W^l_i$ meaning that around half of the weights in layer $l$ will be $w_c$.
+In this work, $l$ is always set to 1.
+In other words, we always counter link the first weight layer of the submodels.
+If we have a $w_c$ in one of the submodel's $W^l$, then all submodels would have a coinciding weight that is also $w_c$ in the same weight matrix of layer $l$.
 Fig.\ref{fig:masks} shows the randomly generated link tensors $\ell$ that defines the indices of the weights that will be labeled as $w_c$.
 These tensors will be referred to as masks from now on.
-Notice that in the Lenet5 submodels, there is only 1 mask since the first convolutional layer in those submodels is 5 by 5 convolutions over 1 dimension of gray scale color map, while there are 3 masks in ResNets since their convolution is a 3 by 3 over 3 dimensions of RGB color map.
-The output channels $c_o$ in Lenet5 first convolutional layer are 6 and so the mask is applied to the 6 $c_o$ channels when compared with another submodel during the retraining of the models.
-Same for the ResNet model, however there are 64 $c_o$ channels in there, each channel is 3 dimensions.
+Notice that in the LeNet5 submodels, the filter size is 5x5 kernel with 1-channel input while in the ResNet18 submodels the filter size is 3x3 kernel with 3-channel input.
+There are 6 filters in the first layer of convolution of LeNet5 and so the mask is applied to the 6 feature maps when compared with another submodel during the retraining of the submodels.
+Same for the ResNet submodels, however there are 64 filters in there.

 The training of the CLM is simultaneous where every submodel is trained for one epoch until all the submodels in the population finish that epoch, then the training is moved to the next epoch.
 During the training, a periodic similarity examination (PRSE) step is conducted to measure the weight similarity between the model currently being trained $m_i$ and another model $m_j$ selected at random to assure diversity in their weights such that $m_i \neq m_j$.
-If the difference between $w_c$ from $m_i$ and $m_j$ is less than the threshold $\delta$, then a small amount of noise $\alpha$ is added to those $w_c$ in $m_i$.
+If the difference between $w_c$ from $m_i$ and $m_j$ is less than the threshold $\delta$, then a small amount of noise $\alpha$ is added to $\forall w_c$ in $m_i$.